authgear/authgear-sdk-xamarin/README.md

 ## Demo Apps

 Two demo apps are included in the Github repo under `XamarinFormSample/`.
-They demonstrate the key features of the SDK on Anroid and iOS.
+They demonstrate the key features of the SDK on Android and iOS.

 ### XamarinFormSample.Android